FunnyFig/docker-hoster/README.md

 If you need more features like **systemd interation** and **dns forwarding** please check [resolvable](https://hub.docker.com/r/mgood/resolvable/)

 Any contribution is, of course, welcome. :)

+## Swarm task support added
+The names of tasks belong to the following stack will be automatically added to /etc/hosts. docker stack deploy --compose-file docker-compose.yaml STACKNAME